brianglass/anastasis/files/holy_fathers.md

 mso-bidi-font-size:10.0pt">The Word of the Father without beginning, as he loves mankind and wished to take pity on us who had perished, clearly assumed human nature; therefore I proclaim him to have two essences and wills.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">The fourth Council condemned Severos and Dioskoros, who blasphemed Christ, by confirming the Tome of Leo, Bishop of Rome, who most excellently defined the two naÂ­tures of the Saviour without division.</span>
+mso-bidi-font-size:10.0pt">The fourth Council condemned Severos and Dioskoros, who blasphemed Christ, by confirming the Tome of Leo, Bishop of Rome, who most excellently defined the two na­tures of the Saviour without division.</span>

 <span style="font-size:
 14.0pt;mso-bidi-font-size:10.0pt;color:red;font-style:normal;mso-bidi-font-style:
 italic">Theotokion.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">Having obtained a motherÂ’s boldness towards your Son, O All-pure, do not disregard our natural intention, we beg; for we Christians put you alone forward to the Master as a kindly appeasement.</span>
+mso-bidi-font-size:10.0pt">Having obtained a mother’s boldness towards your Son, O All-pure, do not disregard our natural intention, we beg; for we Christians put you alone forward to the Master as a kindly appeasement.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Ode 6.
 The monster from the deep.</span>